springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 # Global Ratings Survey

+> **Warning**
+> This component is currently [an experimental version](https://github.com/springernature/frontend-elements-docs/blob/main/user-guide/versioning.md#component-state).
+Please do not use this component on production at this time.

 ## Usage
 This documents how to implement this component on your website.
 If your project does not use Elements yet you can still use this component, see refer to the `Projects that do not use Elements` section below.
 ### Install